I work as a freelance editor, and in this article, I’ll share my top tips on how you can become one.

 - A bachelor’s degree in journalism, communications, public relations, marketing, literature, or related.
 Master’s degree is always welcome but not essential.

 - Text editing software.
 Master using MS Word, Google Docs, and similar tools.

-- Being well-read.
+- Being well read.
 You must be passionate about books, magazines, language, online publications, audiobooks, and writing.
-You need to have a certain level of general knowledge about the world.
+A certain level of general knowledge is required.
 You need to read a lot almost every day (and enjoy it).

 - Having basic editing and proofreading skills (more on that later).

 - Being familiar with Windows and Mac operating systems, as well as web browsers and social media platforms.

 - Understanding the online publishing environment.
 Nowadays, to be successful, you need to know how online publishing works.
 This includes basic knowledge of SEO (search engine optimization), blogging, and CMS (content management systems).
 That’s why you should set up and manage your website as soon as possible.
 Here I recommend Bluehost which lets you start your site for $3.95 per month.